Michaelangel007/fizzbuzz/README.md

 ```

-## FizzBuzz Array 15
+## FizzBuzz Array -- One Divide

-We can use a single division (via Least Common Multiple) instead of three divisions.
+We can get rid of all branches if we can use a single division (via Least Common Multiple) instead of three divisions.

 ```c
 #include <stdio.h>